dwinchell/appset-example/README.md

 9. Verify the status of the Applications.
 ```
-oc config use-context hub
 argocd app list
 ```

 Both applications should show a status of "Healthy".
 They might show a status of "Progressing" for up to one minute while they deploy.

 10. Switch to the `spoke1` context for Spoke1 for the remaining commands.
 This will cause oc commands to execute on the Spoke1 cluster.
-The use-context command is repeated below for clarity, but it is only necessary to enter it once each time you switch clusters.
 ```
 oc config use-context spoke1
 ```

 11. Verify that the application Pod is running on Spoke1.
 ```
-oc config use-context spoke1
 oc get pod -n example-spoke1
 ```